 Responsibilities: “I evaluated venture capital investments in social healthcare companies.
 In particular, I supported GloCare, an Anavo-backed telemedicine startup in Vijayawada, India, focused on increasing healthcare access for ‘bottom-of-the-pyramid’ individuals.”

-How I benefitted from the experience: “In addition to gaining exposure to the business landscape in a developing economy, I learned techniques to evaluate both the economic and social impact of potential investments.
+How I benefited from the experience: “In addition to gaining exposure to the business landscape in a developing economy, I learned techniques to evaluate both the economic and social impact of potential investments.
 The experience of working in a start-up environment was incredibly valuable.”